 What Is Peripheral Artery Disease?

-People have P.A.D. when the arteries in their legs become narrowed or clogged with fatty deposits, or plaque.
+P.A.D. affects people when the arteries in their legs become narrowed or clogged with fatty deposits or plaque.
 The buildup of plaque causes the arteries to harden and narrow, which is called atherosclerosis.
-When leg arteries are hardened and clogged, blood flow to the legs and feet is reduced.
+When leg arteries are hardened and clogged, it reduces the blood flow to the legs.
 Some people call this poor circulation and may even have a lower temperature in their legs or feet.

 This is a very serious condition.
 People often don't know they have P.A.D. until severe conditions occur, including heart attack and stroke.